Editorial Guide

 Not The Malala Fund or the Fund or MF (These are fine for internal messages or legal docs, but not in public-facing communications.)

-When describing activity in non-registered countries, refer to it as Malala Fund’s work in that country.
+Non-registered countries: When describing activity in non-registered countries, refer to it as Malala Fund’s work in that country.
 We do not have “country programmes” or “offices” in non-registered countries.
-Example: Malala Fund supports advocacy in Tanzania to raise the minimum age for marriage.
+In public content, you can refer to them as “focus countries”.
+Examples: Malala Fund supports advocacy in Tanzania to raise the minimum age for marriage.
+Through our Education Champion Network, we invest in civil society organisations in five focus countries.

 Drop “www” before web addresses.